off-by-some/fynx/docs/generation/markdown/reference/api.md

 **FynX is declarative**: You describe *relationships* between values, and FynX handles the updates automatically.
 Change a value once, and everything that depends on it updates correctly, in the right order, every time.

-This mental shift—from managing updates to declaring relationships—is the key to thinking reactively.
+This mental shift—from managing updates to declaring relationships—is what makes thinking reactively so powerful.

 ## Your Learning Path